A singular sense of purpose. A unique sense of community.

 Look, we get it.
 Ithaca can seem like it’s in the middle of nowhere.
 And it kinda is, but it kinda isn’t – and that’s what keeps Ithaca consistently in the ranks of the top 10 best college towns in America.

 Located in upstate New York and nestled up against the south end of Cayuga Lake, Ithaca is surrounded by more than 150 “gorges” waterfalls and over 28,000 acres of state forest ready for hiking, biking, skiing and exploring.
 And it’s not just great scenery Ithaca is known for, but great scenes: local music, fantastic festivals and delicious eats.
 (We may be geographically isolated, but we’re not culturally desolate.)

-Our location is key to the Cornell experience: our relatively rural setting provides a distraction-free environment that encourages focus and space for contemplation.
+Our location is key to the Cornell experience: Our relatively rural setting provides a distraction-free environment that encourages focus and space for contemplation.
 But, more importantly, geographic boundaries create tight community bonds, turning friends into family.
-With over 20,000 students from all 50 states and over 120 nations, your Cornell family can be as vast or as intimate as you want to make it and these connections will last far beyond your time on the hill.
+With over 20,000 students from all 50 states and over 120 nations, your Cornell family can be as vast or as intimate as you want to make it, and those connections will last far beyond your time on the hill.

 Competitive, yet considerate

 As an Ivy League, tier 1 research institution, it’s no surprise that our academic programming is rigorous and challenging, and that every course of study has its own exacting internal standards.

 What may be surprising?
 We’re a community genuinely committed to student success, personal and professional.

 Even before first-years step on campus, we pair them with an adviser.
 Rockstar faculty teach many of our introductory courses.
 (Seriously.)
 And the majority of our classes have 20 or fewer students.
 Plus, the flexibility of our curriculum allows undergrads to take advantage of everything Cornell has to offer.